lenin28112002/PythonPractice/README.md

 # PythonPractice
-Pathway to mastering Python, the most popular programming language
+Pathway to mastering Python, one of the most popular programming languages